GLEIF-IT/gar/docs/creating-group-aid.md

 group once they receive the notification from the Lead.
 The rest of this document describes the entire process

 ## Join Video Call
-The vLEI Ecosystem Governance Framework (vLEI EGF) mandates that all participants in the GLEIF AIDs must perform NIST-800-63-3 IAL 2 identity assurance with all other participants in their group multisig.
+The vLEI Ecosystem Governance Framework (vLEI EGF) mandates that all participants in the GLEIF AIDs must perform NIST-800-63-3 IAL-2 identity assurance with all other participants in their group multisig.
 In addition, once that is complete the members are required to join a live video call with all other participants and present Out-of-band Introducitons (OOBIs) and exchange signed challenge messages in the same live session to satisfiy the 2-factor identity authenication requirements.
 The video sessions can be one-to-one video calls